Thousands of Americans voluntarily self-quarantine after returning from China

 "They don't want to expose their friends or their family.
 They just want to be home and safe," she said.

-Overall, in New York, 575 people have been identified as being at "medium risk" because of recent travel to mainland China, according to the state's Department of Health.
+Overall, 575 people in New York have been identified as being at "medium risk" because of recent travel to mainland China, according to the state Health Department.

 It's one of many states monitoring travelers from China who have agreed to lie low for a few weeks out of an abundance of caution.

-The California Department of Public Health said there are more than 5,400 such individuals in that state.
+The California Public Health Department said there are more than 5,400 such people in the state.
 In Washington state, 745 people have been asked to self-quarantine.
 Georgia health officials identified about 200 travelers.

-The Michigan Department of Health and Human Services said more than 300 people were referred for monitoring in that state.
+The Michigan Department of Health and Human Services said more than 300 people were referred for monitoring.

 In Virginia, 138 residents are being monitored.
-"They were asked to remain at home and practice social distancing," Dr. Lilian Peake, state epidemiologist for Virginia, said.
-She said that social distancing means avoiding public transportation (including taxis and ride-sharing), large public gatherings, and staying about 6 feet away from others.
+"They were asked to remain at home and practice social distancing," said Dr. Lilian Peake, the state epidemiologist.
+She said social distancing means avoiding public transportation (including taxis and ride-sharing) and large public gatherings and staying about 6 feet away from others.

 A total of 27 people are under voluntary self-quarantine in Iowa.
 North Dakota has 10.

-Health officials in Alabama, Indiana, Massachusetts and Texas are also monitoring travelers in those states, but declined to provide exact numbers, which change daily as passengers either continue to arrive home or finish their 14-day self-quarantine.
+Health officials in Alabama, Indiana, Massachusetts and Texas are also monitoring travelers, but they declined to provide exact numbers, which change daily as passengers continue to arrive home or finish their 14-day self-quarantine periods.

 How does voluntary self-quarantine work?